Rex Ryan reportedly set to join ESPN as ‘Sunday NFL Countdown’ analyst

 [Fill out your NCAA tournament bracket here | Printable version]

-Although Ryan had some strong successes early in his tenure with with Jets, reaching two AFC championship games, he also missed the playoffs in his final four seasons, failing to surpass the .500 mark in any of them, and was let go after a 4-12 record in 2014.
+Although Ryan had some strong successes early in his tenure with the Jets, reaching two AFC championship games, he also missed the playoffs in his final four seasons, failing to surpass the .500 mark in any of them, and was let go after a 4-12 record in 2014.

 This is not surprising.
 CBS and other networks reportedly made a run at Ryan after the Jets fired him and before the Bills made him a whopper of an offer to remain in coaching.
 Although ESPN reportedly has been working toward shedding talent salaries in the future, adding the straight-shooting Ryan to talk NFL turkey for a show that’s replacing Chris Berman and has sagged a bit in the ratings appears to be a no-brainer — if Ryan is as unfiltered as an analyst as he was as a coach.